 Q: Can I use a portable foldable solar panel to power my home?
 A: Not directly — a foldable panel charges a battery (power station) that you then plug devices into.
 To reduce your home electricity bill, you need a panel connected to a microinverter that feeds into your home socket.
 Portable foldable panels are for off-grid use, not home circuit connection.

 Q: How much power does a 200W portable panel produce in the UK?
 A: On a clear summer day positioned optimally, approximately 0.8–1.2 kWh per day.
 On a typical partly cloudy UK summer day, approximately 0.4–0.7 kWh.
 This is enough to charge phones, a laptop, and LED lighting — but not to run power-hungry appliances.
+Real-world UK output is routinely 40–60% of a panel's rated wattage even in good conditions, dropping to 10–25% under heavy cloud.

 Q: Are flexible solar panels worth buying for a UK balcony?
-A: Generally not — flexible panels have lower efficiency (typically 18–22%), shorter lifespans in prolonged UV exposure, and are more expensive per watt than rigid monocrystalline panels at similar sizes.
+A: Generally not — flexible panels have lower efficiency (typically 18–23%), shorter lifespans in prolonged UV exposure, and are usually more expensive per watt than rigid monocrystalline panels at similar sizes.
 They're the right choice for curved mounting surfaces (motorhome roofs, boats) where rigid panels won't fit.
 For a flat balcony rail or floor stand, rigid panels are better in every practical respect.

 Q: Do portable solar panels need a microinverter to work?
 A: Only if you're connecting to your home circuit to reduce your electricity bill.
 For charging a portable power station, cameras, or USB devices directly, no microinverter is needed — the panel's output cables connect directly to the device's solar input port or a DC charge controller.